 Our personal injury lawyers are often asked whether it is OK to write about the accident case on Facebook or other social media.
 The answer, at least for a Minnesota accident, is no.

 Even Facebook posts you think couldn’t possibly be used against you can be used against you.
-People frequently write about their activities on Facebook, showing fun times, sometimes even exaggerating.
+People frequently write about their activities on Facebook and Instagram, showing fun times, sometimes even exaggerating.
 Our accident lawyers have had several cases where our client was later questioned about Facebook posts after the accident discussing activities – usually the questions are along the lines of how could you have participated in the activity if you are injured?
 It’s not just discussion of the accident and injuries that can be a problem, but also posts about activities after the accident.
 If you go to court, those posts will be shown to the judge or jury to make them doubt the seriousness of your accident injury.

 Another issue our attorneys warn people about (although it has not come up in our cases yet) is Facebook posts about needing money or not having money.
 We are concerned that an insurance company would show those posts to a jury to try to make the jury believe our client is faking an injury to try to solve a money problem.

 Discussions about relationships on Facebook could create a problem too.
 Our attorneys frequently have cases where a serious accident can interfere with people’s relationships, or cause the non-injured partner to have to pick up a lot of the slack from the injured partner.
 Anything you write on Facebook about your relationships, or your spouse or partner, can potentially be used against you.
 The insurance company and their lawyers will for sure at least try.